johngully/overdrive-download/README.md

 ### Password
 The password used to login to the Overdrive library website.

 > This value should remain on the computer executing the overdrive-download library.
-Do not commit the `.overdrive-downloadrc` configuration to a source control repository.
+Do not commit the `.overdrivedownloadrc` configuration to a source control repository.

 ## Example configuration file
 ### Minimum required configuration